GitYourMQ/gityourmq-01/README.md

 ## How to define your queue manager as code

-We define all our queue managers in a git repository in [GitHub](https://github.com/).
+Best practice is to define every queue manager in its own git repository in [GitHub](https://github.com/).
 We'll quickly see the advantages this brings.

 1. *Create your queue manager repository*